natelollar/maya_auto_rigger_and_tools/character_rigger/readme.txt

+* Update:  Added more tools and a Wyvern Auto Rigger feature.

 #___________________________________________#
 Nate Tools Character Rigger Toolset ReadMe
 > Mainly Tested in Maya 2020.4, Windows 10, Python 2.7.11 (though, should work in Maya 2022 and 2019)